CubOfJudahsLion/fountain-parser/README.md

 The project uses the `GHC2021` language default.
-While it might be possible to compile it in earlier versions than 9.6.7, this default is only available since 9.2.1., so that constitutes a hard version limit for those who want to try other versions.
+While it might be possible to compile it in earlier versions than 9.6.7, this default is only available since 9.2.1, constituting a hard limit.

-Some of the included scripts require `make`, `awk` and other similar utilities usually found in <span style="font-variant: small-caps">Linux</span> or
+Some of the included scripts require `make`, `sed` and other similar utilities usually found in <span style="font-variant: small-caps">Linux</span> or
 <span style="font-variant: small-caps">Linux</span>-like environments (e.g.,
 <u>[<span style="font-variant: small-caps">MSYS2</span>](https://www.msys2.org/)</u>.)